Quick Start

 You can also select Project entity type and add a rule for a specific project, as shown below.

-If an issue matches multiple rules, the user-based rule overrides the project-based rule.
-When an issue matches multiple user-based rules, the rule for the user who reported the content (reporter) takes priority over the rule for the user who created it (creator).
+In addition, when content matches multiple User rules, the rule for the user who last modified the content takes priority over the rule for the user who created it.

 By following these steps, you can customize your retention policies to fit the specific needs of your team and organization.
 Remember, auditing your content first ensures that you can review and adjust these policies before any automated actions take place.